s3xyoda/cs151-tracking/README.md

 You will now implement a particle filter that tracks multiple ghosts simultaneously.
 Each particle will represent a tuple of ghost positions that is a sample of where all the ghosts are at the present time.
 The code is already set up to extract marginal distributions about each ghost from the joint inference algorithm you will create, so that belief clouds about individual ghosts can be displayed.

-Complete the `initializeUniformly` method in `JointParticleFilter` in `inference.py`.
-Your initialization should be consistent with a uniform prior.
+**Complete the `initializeUniformly` method in `JointParticleFilter` in `inference.py`.** Your initialization should be consistent with a uniform prior.
 You may find the Python `itertools` package helpful.
 Specifically, look at `itertools.product` to get an implementation of the Cartesian product.
 However, note that, if you use this, the permutations are not returned in a random order.
 Therefore, you must then shuffle the list of permutations in order to ensure even placement of particles across the board.

 As before, use `self.legalPositions` to obtain a list of positions a ghost may occupy.
 Also as before, **the variable you store your particles in must be a list**.

 To run the autograder for this question and visualize the output:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q8</pre>
+``python autograder.py -q q8``

 If you want to run this test (or any of the other tests) without graphics you can add the following flag:

-<pre style="font-size: 16px; line-height: 25.6px;">python autograder.py -q q8 --no-graphics</pre>
+``python autograder.py -q q8 --no-graphics``

 ### <a name="Q9"></a> QUESTION 9 (3 POINTS): Joint Particle Filter Observation